 However, the FIBAE 1 is not just about funky colors or cheap prices.
 No sir, this is all about what FIBAE actually stands for and perhaps solving a problem a lot of us come up against when source matching our IEMs.

-Custom Art believe they have the answer to that problem with their FIBAE series of IEMs.
+Custom Art believes they have the answer to that problem with their FIBAE series of IEMs.
 The FIBAE 1 is entry-level but it is the first of many with this new design.

 What Is The Pitch?

 The clue is in the name.
 FIBAE stands for Flat Impedance Balanced Armature Earphone.
 This is a patent-pending design Custom Art developed recently and something which I first heard about during CanJam Singapore back in March when CA was at the prototype stage.

 In summary, FIBAE promises to deliver flat impedance and phase via a series of specially designed balanced armatures to negate the problem of output impedance dependency.

 Why is that important?
 Basically, every headphone jack as an output impedance rating that affects the tonality of your IEM to some degree.
 Manufacturers have taken strides to reduce this as a factor in their DAPs and amps with a sub-1-ohm impedance being almost the norm.

 However, this is not always the case.
 Some can range well over 1-ohm such as the Shanling M2s at nearly 5-ohms and many balanced outputs come close to 2-ohms.
 The FIBAE pitch changes balanced armature designs from inductive to resistive in order to cancel out impedance mismatching and delivers an optimal sound no matter what jack you plug your IEM into.